SemeAIPletinnya/silence-as-control/README.md

 > This is a system for deciding whether an answer should exist.

 Jan 1, 2026 — Silence-as-Control enters sustainability phase.
+## Access & Participation

+This project defines access to a control system —
+not products, not features.

+See **[Access Levels](ACCESS_LEVELS.md)** for details on how to participate and engage as a verified human or contributor.